dock108/devtools/docs/guardian/alerts.md

 | `auto_pause`        | `boolean`     | Whether to automatically pause suspicious payouts |
 | `created_at`        | `timestamptz` | Timestamp when record was created                 |

+## Idempotency and Duplicate Protection

+Guardian implements robust idempotency protection to ensure that each event is processed exactly once.
+This protects against:

+- Duplicate webhook deliveries from Stripe
+- Retries from network failures
+- Concurrent processing attempts

+This is implemented through:

+1. **Transactional Processing**: All database operations (event marking and alert creation) happen in a single Postgres transaction
+2. **Unique Constraint**: Primary key constraint on `processed_events.stripe_event_id` ensures only one record per event
+3. **Deduplication Constraint**: Unique composite constraint on alerts (`stripe_account_id`, `alert_type`, `event_id`) prevents duplicate alerts

+If Stripe sends the same webhook event multiple times (which happens occasionally), Guardian will:

+1. Detect that the event has already been processed
+2. Return a 204 No Content response
+3. Skip rule evaluation and alert creation

+This ensures consistent alert data and prevents notification spam.

 ## Security

 The table is protected by row-level security policies to ensure each account can only access its own settings: